 The Data API is a REST API that provides access to data and data management functions.
 The Data API is useful for:

-- Developers who want to incorporate HERE Open Location Platform data into applications written in something other than Java or Scala
+- Developers who want to incorporate HERE platform data into applications written in something other than Java or Scala

-- Developers who want access to the HERE Open Location Platform APIs
+- Developers who want access to the HERE platform APIs

 For more information, see the Data API Developer's Guide.